perfalcon/RoboND-Perception-P2-Project/writeup.md

 After the RANSAC is applied it looks like this:
 ![my-ransac](https://github.com/perfalcon/RoboND-Perception-P2-Project/blob/master/images/my-ransac.png)

+Refer to the code in this python script : [RANSAC-Exercise-Solution](https://github.com/perfalcon/RoboND-Perception-P2-Project/blob/master/scripts/RANSAC.py)

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.